akrk1986/re-wx/README.md

 **API Surface area:**

 Only the most common attributes are currently managed by declarative props (basically, most of what falls under `wx.Control`).
-For example, specifics such as `InsertionPoint`s in `TextCtrl`s are considered out of scope for rewx. `Ref`s act as a handy escape-hatch for when you need access to the full WX API.
-Be sure to checkout the [Componet Docs](TODO) for the full list of supported props.
+For example, specifics such as `InsertionPoint`s in `TextCtrl`s are considered out of scope for re-wx. `Ref`s act as a handy escape-hatch for when you need access to the full WX API.
+Be sure to check out the [Componet Docs](TODO) for the full list of supported props.

 **Stubborn Widgets:**

 Some WXPython widget, like the prefab RadioGroup, cannot have its number of options changed after creation.
 So, updating the `choices` prop will have no effect.
-Luckily, these components are few and far between, and usually have easy work arounds or alternatives.
+Luckily, these components are few and far between, and usually have easy workarounds or alternatives.
 See the [Componet Docs](TODO) for more info.